flarum/docs/docs/extend/routes.md

 * Adding SEO content and `<meta>` tags
 * Adding data to the JavaScript payload (eg. to preload resources which are going to be rendered on the page immediately, thereby preventing an unnecessary request to the API)

 You can make blanket changes to the frontend using the `Frontend` extender's `content` method.
-This accepts a closure which receives two parameters: a `Flarum\Frontend\Document` object which represents the HTML document that will be dispalyed, and the `Request` object.
+This accepts a closure which receives two parameters: a `Flarum\Frontend\Document` object which represents the HTML document that will be displayed, and the `Request` object.

 ```php
 use Flarum\Frontend\Document;